 Discover Palau: A Spectacular First-Class Luxury Gateway to the Untouched Pacific

-Tucked away in the western Pacific, Palau offers an exquisite blend of remote island beauty, underwater wonder, and deep cultural heritage—now just six hours from Brisbane.
+Tucked away in the western Pacific, Palau offers an exquisite blend of remote island beauty, underwater wonder, and deep cultural heritage—now just six hours from Brisbane, thanks to Qantas’ weekly direct service departing Brisbane every Saturday and returning from Koror every Sunday—creating the perfect eight-night island escape.
 With weekly direct Qantas flights and a warm welcome awaiting discerning travellers, Palau is emerging as a must-visit for those seeking indulgence and adventure.

 From its UNESCO-listed limestone Rock Islands to WWII-era relics hidden in the jungle, Palau invites you to explore in style—by private kayak, luxury dive charter, or even an open-door Cessna flight.
 Whether you crave rejuvenation, discovery, or a sense of awe, Palau delivers it all.